donapieppo/libpam_upn2sam/README.md

 # libpam_upn2sam

-Small module to in pam stack before libpam-krb5 to convert upn to sam account name.
+Small module to add in pam stack before libpam-krb5 to convert upn to sam account name.

+When the application (for example gdm3 / lightdm) get the upn for the user name.surname@example.com, this pam module sets PAM_USER as name.surname@USER.EXAMPLE.COM.

 # Work in progress

-Install libpam-dev.
+To compile you need `libpam-dev`.

+Then:

 ```bash
 gcc -fPIC -fno-stack-protector -c src/main.c